 I started feeling limited with natural light, so in September 2019, I decided to learn flash photography, which is what commercial photographers use.
 It is freeing to be able to control the light source at any time of day.

 I signed up for Joanie Simon's Artificial Academy course, and it's been a total game-changer for me.
 I highly recommend her artificial light course!
 When learning artificial light, there is a steep earning curve and it is a bit overwhelming in the beginning.
 Joanie's course is just what I needed to get comfortable with using artificial light.

 To get started with artificial light, I purchased Godox SK400ii strobe lights.
 I bought a kit with everything I needed, including the light stands, trigger, wireless transmitter, softbox, lights, and more.
-Since then, I have purchased strip boxes to achieve moody lighting and for product photography.
+Since then, I have purchased strip boxes to achieve moody lighting.

 What program do you use for client management?

 I love Honeybook!
 Their customer service is excellent.
 When I started with them, I sent them my proposals, contracts, and templates.
 Their concierge service set everything up for me, saving me so much time!
 Honeybook helps me book clients more efficiently and stay organized.
-If you are looking for client management software, head over and check Honeybook out with a free trial and 20% off your first year!
+If you are looking for client management software, check out Honeybook with a free trial and 20% off your first year!

 How did you start the website?

 - As a member of Food Blogger Pro, I created my self-hosted WordPress site (WordPress.org) step by step with their helpful videos.
 They have a wonderful and supportive community with valuable information on how to start a website.

 - Bigscoots is my hosting company.
 They offer the fastest Managed WordPress Hosting Plans and outstanding customer service.
 I have never had to wait longer than a few minutes to get a friendly response whenever I have a question.
 I recommend them highly!
 Theit migration service went smoothly and without a hitch.